cmc-discord/site/src/articles/meta/contributing/writing.svelte.md

 As mentioned above, articles are written using [Markdown](https://www.markdownguide.org/basic-syntax/).

-For more information on additional formatting and writing style, see the following:
+For more information on additional formatting and writing style, read the following articles:

 - [Additional Formatting](/a/contributing/writing/formatting)
 - [Writing Guidelines](/a/contributing/guidelines/#writing-style)